SysKitTeam/docs-spdockit/configure-and-extend-spdockit/options-wizard.md

 ## Data retention

+In this section, the user can set how long data will be kept in the database.

+{% hint style="info" %}
+Data retention settings for audit logs and administrative actions can be defined separately to better suit your recordkeeping requirements.
+{% endhint %}

-In this section, the user can set how long data will be kept in the database. **Data records from the SPDocKit database and on the disk older than the configured time value will be deleted.** By default, **data records are stored for 6 months** before the data retention job removes them.
-SPDocKit service will execute this job every day at a random time between 1:30AM and 5AM.
+**Data records from the SPDocKit database and on the disk older than the configured time value will be deleted.**
+By default, **data records are stored for 6 months** before the data retention job removes them.
+SPDocKit service will execute this job every day at a random time between 4:00AM and 5:00AM.

 Set the preferred database size and SPDocKit will warn you when the database size passes that threshold.